franciscolopezsancho/akka-persistence-query-training/README.md

 # AKKA CQRS projections
-The gist of this exercises is to get familiar with event sourcing and projections through [akka persistence](https://doc.akka.io/docs/akka/current/typed/persistence.html)
+The gist of this exercises is to get familiar with event sourcing and projections through [akka persistence query](https://doc.akka.io/docs/akka/current/persistence-query.html)

 ![projections](projection1.png)